-In the wake of the COVID-19 pandemic, employers and employees alike are experimenting with new workplace models and practices.
-Even so, some pre-pandemic obligations persist: Federal student loan payments, suspended since March 2020 due to the CARES Act, are scheduled to resume October 1st.
+In the wake of the COVID-19 pandemic, employers and employees alike have been experimenting with new workplace models and practices.
+Even so, some pre-pandemic obligations persist: Federal student loan payments, suspended since March 2020, are scheduled to resume on December 31st, almost three years later.
 That means that student debt is again a huge factor in employees’ lives.

 Student debt is a fact of life, often for decades.
 But most employers don’t know how much their employees worry about money and don’t take an active role in helping them manage student debt.
 That’s a valuable area of opportunity to establish your company as an employer of choice, because student loans can play a crucial role in the success or failure of just about every other aspect of hiring and retention.
 Here are six of the most pressing examples:

 1. Want a diverse workforce?
 Pay attention to student loan debt.

 - Debt disproportionately impacts students from marginalized communities – but talent isn’t restricted by ZIP code or demographics.

 - On average, Black students carry more student loan debt than their white peers; that gap reflects and amplifies the historic wealth gap between communities of color and white communities.

 - Each individual’s student debt burden affects an organization’s ability to attract and support a diverse workforce.

 2. Long-term debt keeps people from climbing the economic ladder.